Books-the one vice I'll never give up!

 The Penguin Book of Twentieth Century Speeches is a compilation of famous rhetoric by luminaries of the last century.

-Markings is the philosophical diary of a United Nations administrator.
+Markings is the philosophical diary of a United Nations leader.

-Gang Leader for a Day is the autobiographical account of an Indian sociologist who integrates himself into the gang life of one of Chicago's low-income housing projects in the 1990's.
+Gang Leader for a Day is the autobiographical account of an Indian sociologist who integrated himself into the gang life of one of Chicago's low-income housing projects in the 1990's.

-While Horsemen of the Trumpocalypse is clearly partisan and liberal, it also sheds light into current events as well as duties of various offices of the White House.
+While Horsemen of the Trumpocalypse sheds light into current events as well as duties of various offices of the White House.